The People of Gibraltar

 However, it didn’t take me long to learn that well-known maxim of army life - never volunteer for anything.
 Unfortunately, it was very easy to find oneself having volunteered for something without actually having done so.

-Me top right, in front of Buena Vista Barracks – the huge cup suggests we had just won something important that I had volunteered to take part in - but I can’t remember what (1957)
+Me top right, in front of Buena Vista Barracks – the "huge" cup suggests we had just won something "important"" that I had volunteered to take part in - but I can’t remember what (1957)

 The expedition was a nightmare which entailed crawling through endless, unbelievably small holes and tunnels.
-At the end of this claustrophobic horror there was a huge cavern, the middle of which was filled with a lake of pitch-black water.
+At the end of this claustrophobic nightmare there was a huge cavern, the middle of which was filled with a lake of pitch-black water.
 It was possible to walk right round it via an extremely narrow limestone ledge that must have formed over many millennia.
 The ledge was just underneath the water level and as we made our way grimly round the cavern the impression was that the next step would send us plunging into the thoroughly uninviting water.

 The cave was unlit in 1957 and was much more overwhelming and far less appealing than I am sure it is today.